Do you use coffee as a morning energy boost? There's a secret to Matcha that makes it a better source of caffeine - when comparing Matcha vs Coffee.

 Although coffee contains more caffeine than Matcha, it's not just about how much caffeine there is!

-It's easy to replace your morning coffee with a Matcha Latte.
+It's easy to replace your morning coffee with Matcha.